kinshi/c3l/README.md

 setVicPix and clearVicPix. drawVicLineV is optimized also, but not nearly as much as drawVicLineH.
 You can still call drawVicLineH and drawVicLineV directly as needed.

+All the bitmap graphic basics are provided to build applications that can graph data, build out game screens, annotate with text that can have unique foreground and background colors, etc.

+#### Features
+* Set and clear pixel functions
+* Fast color and bitmap clearing
+* All drawing functions can set or clear pixels
+* Optimized line drawing uses accelerated horizontal and vertical line functions before using Bresenham's algorithm
+* Rectangle uses optimized horizontal and vertical line functions
+* Bézier curve
+* Ellipse
+* Circle
+* Use existing character set to print to bitmap

 ## DS12C887 Real Time Clock